IbrahimGamalSaleh/Projects/Compiler/Assignments/1/README.md

-First step in Lexical Analysis give a string, output its token categorized as identifier, number or an operator.
+First step in Lexical Analysis.
+Given a string, output its tokens categorized as identifier, number or an operator.